stytchauth/stytch-b2b-react-quickstart-example/README.md

 # Overview

-This example application provides a minimal setup for the Stytch React SDK using React and Express with Vite.
+This example application provides a minimal setup for the Stytch React SDK with the pre-built UI components for both Login and Admin Portal (Member Management, Organization Settings, SSO and SCIM Configuration)

 # Set up